 It was never our intention to raise money.

 When Margot needed a bone marrow transplant, family and friends came together as Team Margot to help find her a matching donor and ask people to do something amazing: register as stem cell donors and encourage others to do the same.
 We explained how such a selfless act could save a life and that it could be our daughter’s.

 During Margot’s appeal we were careful not to confuse our public campaign with fundraising.
 We wanted our message to be clear.

 Nevertheless, we have come to realise that many people want to donate money and/or fundraise to support what we do, regardless of whether they have registered as a stem cell donor, give blood or are on the organ donor register: some because they’re ineligible to register, others because they’ve been touched or inspired by Margot’s story / the efforts of Team Margot.

 Thanks to their efforts, Team Margot raised almost £300,000 in 2014, in support of various charities.
-After Margot died, we registered Team Margot Foundation as a charity in early 2015 to continue to honour Margot’s legacy as a permanent Foundation.
+After Margot died, we registered Team Margot Foundation as a charitable incorporated organisation (CIO) in early 2015 to continue to honour Margot’s legacy as a permanent Foundation.
 This enables the Charity trustees to better understand how funds are raised and donated – and to deploy them in the most beneficial ways.